cmlpr/cmlpr.github.com/_posts/2015-11-15-first-post.md

 <!--more-->

 I created this blog following the Github Pages.
-If you would like to do the same you can start from <a href="https://pages.github.com" target="_blank">here</a>.
+If you would like to do the same, you can start from <a href="https://pages.github.com" target="_blank">here</a>.
 In order to see my blog locally, I also installed all the components such as `Ruby`, `RubyGems`, `Bundler` and `Jekyll` on my computer.
 The instructions are clearly described in Github Pages link.
 I saw many nice blogs using `Jekyll-Bootstrap (JB)` and wanted to build my blog on top of it too.
 So as a next step I cloned the files and read the documentation from this <a href="http://jekyllrb.com" target="_blank"> link</a>.
 After a few small modifications, I pushed my local files and folders to Github.

 Files that I modified initially are: